Crossed products for interactions and graph algebras: Graph -algebras via interactions

 \section{Graph $C^*$-algebras via interactions}

 In this section we introduce and study properties of graph interactions.
-In particular, by describing the corresponding dual partial homeomorphism we infer that Theorem \ref{interactions} in this case is equivalent to the Cuntz-Krieger uniqueness theorem and its consequences.
-Applying Theorem \ref{Voicu-Pimsner for interacts} we calculate $K$-theory for graph algebras straight from the dynamics on their AF-cores.
+We show that Theorem \ref{interactions} applied to graph interactions is equivalent to the Cuntz-Krieger uniqueness theorem and its consequences.
+We use Theorem \ref{Voicu-Pimsner for interacts} to calculate $K$-theory for graph algebras straight from the dynamics on their AF-cores.